DeBrincat scores twice for Blackhawks in 2-1 OT win at Stars

+DALLAS (AP) — Alex DeBrincat put the puck in the net three times for the Chicago Blackhawks.
+Two of them counted as goals, including the winner in overtime.

-DALLAS (AP) — Alex DeBrincat scored both Chicago goals, including the winner 2:56 into overtime, and the Blackhawks won 2-1 on Sunday to hand the Dallas Stars their first home loss this season.
+DeBrincat ended the game with his second goal 2:56 into OT and the Blackhawks won 2-1 on Sunday, handing the Dallas Stars their first home loss this season.
+He has four goals and two assists in three games since his return after missing four games because of COVID-19 protocols.

+“It’s good to be back with the guys.
+We’re just having a good time,” DeBrincat said.

+“He’s a really important player and we missed him while he was gone,” coach Jeremy Colliton.
+“We’re going to keep challenging him to do more because he can be an elite player in the league.
+You can say he is already.
+We just think there is so much there, and happy that he’s having some success.”

-DeBrincat has four goals and two assists in three games since his return after missing four games because of COVID-19 protocols.
-He initially passed to Patrick Kane, and got it back to poke into the net past rookie goaltender Jake Oettinger.
-Kane also assisted on DeBrincat’s power-play goal in the second period.
+On the overtime tally, DeBrincat initially passed to Patrick Kane, then got it back to poke past rookie goaltender Jake Oettinger.
+Kane also assisted on a power-play goal in the second period.

 Dallas won its first four games, all at home, after the start of its season was delayed because of COVID-19 issues.
 The Stars have lost four of five games overall since.